Michigan Drunk Driving/ CDL Defense Attorneys

 Contact Us Today

-The aggressive CDL defense attorneys at Kronzek & Cronkright, PLLC, take a comprehensive approach to criminal defense.
+The aggressive CDL defense attorneys at Kronzek & Cronkright PLC, take a comprehensive approach to criminal defense.
 We help you at every stage of your criminal case—even before misdemeanor or felony criminal charges are filed.
 We will challenge the accuracy of any chemical test on your behalf.
 Additionally, we work tirelessly to preserve your freedom and to protect you from any long term complications related to such charges.
 After all, police and prosecutors are working just as hard to investigate and prove individuals had too many drinks or drove under the influence of illegal drugs.
 You deserve legal representation that will fight for your rights and has a strong reputation and great case outcomes including acquittals and dismissals, as well.